-An agency may use a penalty mail version of the authorized postage meter payment process for remotely reset meters if it is offered by the postage meter provider and approved by the USPS.
+[1-27-13] An agency may use a penalty mail version of the authorized postage meter payment process for remotely reset meters if it is offered by one of the USPS-authorized postage meter providers.
 The agency must follow the procedures in 604.4.0, except the agency is not required to prepay for metered postage.